-For example, when an FI introduces new products and services relying upon other corporations' customer verification processes, it is essential to confirm the effectiveness of their ML/FT risk management.
+Another expected scenario is that when an FI introduces new products and services relying upon other partner corporations' customer verification processes, it is essential to confirm the effectiveness of their ML/FT risk control framework.
+It is also essential to verify those partner stakeholders are neither anti-social forces nor sanctioned persons by checking their related parties and beneficial owner.